 The referred websites in this project are used as a source of data for this project.
 Most of the content is collected from these websites.
-The authenticity of this information cannot be taken seriously and thus keeping that in mind most of that data might be true or fake.
+The authenticity of this information cannot be taken seriously, and thus, keeping that in mind, most of that data might be real or fake.

 DETAIL REPORT OF PROJECT :

-- Poor educational standards
+Poor educational standards

 Many Indians lack basic amenities lack access to running water.
 Indian public services are creaking under the strain of bureaucracy and inefficiency.
 Over 40% of Indian fruit rots before it reaches the market; this is one example of the supply constraints and inefficiency’s facing the Indian economy.

-- The balance of Payments deterioration.
+The balance of Payment deterioration.

-Although India has built up large amounts of foreign currency reserves the high rates of economic growth have been at the cost of a persistent current account deficit.
+Although India has built up large amounts of foreign currency reserves, the high rates of economic growth have been at the cost of a persistent current account deficit.
 In late 2012, the current account reached a peak of 6% of GDP.
-Since then there has been an improvement in the current account.
+Since then, there has been an improvement in the current account.
 But, the Indian economy has seen imports grew faster than exports.
 This means India needs to attract capital flows to finance the deficit.
 Also, the large deficit caused the depreciation in the Rupee between 2012 and 2014.
 Whilst the deficit remains, there is always the fear of a further devaluation of the Rupee.
 There is a need to rebalance the economy and improve the competitiveness of exports.

 High levels of private debt

-Buoyed by a property boom the amount of lending in India has grown by 30% in the past year.
+Buoyed by a property boom, the amount of lending in India has grown by 30% in the past year.
 However, there are concerns about the risk of such loans.
-If they are dependent on rising property prices it could be problematic.
-Furthermore, if inflation increases further it may force the RBI to increase interest rates.
-If interest rates rise substantially it will leave those indebted facing rising interest payments and potentially reducing consumer spending in the future
+If they are dependent on rising property prices, it could be problematic.
+Furthermore, if inflation increases further, it may force the RBI to increase interest rates.
+If interest rates rise substantially, it will leave those indebted facing rising interest payments and potentially reducing consumer spending in the future

 Inequality has risen rather than decreased.

 It is hoped that economic growth would help drag the Indian poor above the poverty line.
 However, so far economic growth has been highly uneven benefiting the skilled and wealthy disproportionately.
 Many of India’s rural poor are yet to receive any tangible benefit from India’s economic growth.
 More than 78 million homes do not have electricity.
 33% (268million) of the population live on less than $1 per day.
-Furthermore with the spread of television in Indian villages the poor are increasingly aware of the disparity between rich and poor.
+Furthermore, with the spread of television in Indian villages, the poor are increasingly aware of the disparity between rich and poor.
 (3)

 Large Budget Deficit

 India has one of the largest budget deficits in the developing world.
 Excluding subsidies, it amounts to nearly 8% of GDP.
 Although it is fallen a little in the past year.
 It still allows little scope for increasing investment in public services like health and education.